 - Sign up for colloquium every semester.
 And volunteer to go to lunch with visiting scholars if the opportunity arises.

 - Meet with your advisor or capstone director regularly.
 Set up a schedule of regular meetings and stick to it.

 - Join a club or several clubs and participate in them.
 Start a club if there’s not one that responds to your needs or interests.

 - Reach out if you are struggling.
 The first person you might reach out to would be your advisor.
 Or the Graduate Director.
-Or reach out to Dr. Kavita Pandit, who is a mentor for students (she has years of experience as a faculty member at a variety of institutions, she is very familiar with university resources, and she has training in conflict management).
 You are always welcome to contact the department chair if you are unsure of where to address a question or concern.

 - Share with us your good news!
 If you receive a grant or publish a paper, let us know!
 We love to highlight the great work of our students.
-Certainly let your advisor/capstone director know, and also our communications guru Julia Kirn (email@example.com).
+Certainly let your advisor/capstone director know, and also our communications guru Dr. Taylor Shelton ([email protected]).